YoanSallami/rock-paper-scissors-smart-contracts/docs/Yankenpo.md

 The smart contract that manage the logic of a Rock-Paper-Cissor game.
 This contract should be instanciated by a trusted contract that manage the commision.
-In addition to that, this contract store the bet until the end of the game to avoid the main contract to manage store it because it is a more secure way of dealing with the it.
+In addition to that, this contract store the bet until the end of the game to avoid the main contract to manage store it.

 ### `onlyPlayer1()`